alanx-123/ucr-app/README.md

 # ucr-app

-Created by Sangha Jeon and Alan Xia
+Created by Sangha Jeon, Howard Lin, and Alan Xia